ebpf-io/ebpf.io-website/src/posts/2021-05-03/index.md

   map operation, to access it immediately instead of traversing a switch-statement to select the relevant function for the current map type.
-  This, with another improvement on the `xdp_do_redirect()` kernel function, let to an improvement of up to 8% in performance.
+  This, with another improvement on the `xdp_do_redirect()` kernel function, led to an improvement of up to 8% in performance.
   <span style="white-space: nowrap;">(Björn Töpel,
   [link](https://lore.kernel.org/bpf/20210308112907.559576-1-bjorn.topel@gmail.com/t/#u))</span>